 Federal government, its power, and organization.
 Functions of legislative, executive, and judicial branches.
-Students examine the historical development of our federal system and analyze the relationships between social forces, government, and political action.
-3 Credits (3 Lecture) Fall Only.
+Examines the historical development of our federal system and analyze the relationships between social forces, government, and political action.
+3 Credits (3 Lecture) As needed.

 State and Local Government